Rantesh/RobotCode/README.md

 * 2/7 Created and began implementing the interface AutoCommand.
 Fixed bugs in AutonomousDriver2 that prevented it from running.
 * 2/8 Got a ton of errors for ForwardUntilWall and apparently fixed them.
 * 2/9 AUTODRIVER2 WORKS!!!!
 65 POINTS IN THE BAG!
 The ultraSonic sensor appears to be broke, so we are making due without..
+* 2/10 Made a new autonomous program for the right gear position, isn't quite working yet.